Frequently Asked Questions

 - To develop and build upon personal strengths

 We understand that things come up sometimes which get in the way of attending a scheduled appointment.
-If you know ahead of time you’ll need to reschedule or if you’d like to cancel an existing appointment, please email or call Morgan at the front desk (802-654-2234 or firstname.lastname@example.org.) or your counselor directly.
+If you know ahead of time you’ll need to reschedule or if you’d like to cancel an existing appointment, please email or call Heidi at the front desk (802-654-2234 or email@example.com ) or your counselor directly.
 If you forgot to contact us ahead of time, it’s OK, feel free to reach out and reschedule when you think of it.
-You may also get an email from your counselor reaching out to see if you’d like to reschedule.
+You may also get an e-mail from your counselor reaching out to see if you’d like to reschedule.
 Sometimes we get fairly busy, especially as we get further into the semester.
 We’ll do our best to get you right back in the schedule, but during the busy times it might take a week or so for our schedules to align with yours to get you back in.
-If you have an urgent need you may want to try walk-ins in the meantime.
+If you have an urgent need you may want to try “walk-ins” in the meantime.